How to Install a Dual Battery Kit on a Kawasaki Mule Pro-FXT

 Having a dual battery kit on your Kawasaki Mule PRO-FXT gives your side-by-side the additional power to run a bigger winch, add some light bars, or upgrade to an awesome speaker system.

-Aside from the dual battery kit, you'll need a few other parts to complete this job, including a second battery, and the hardware to house that second battery in your Mule.
-We have listed all the parts you'll need below, and for your convenience this link will take you to where you can purchase them all at discount prices.
+Aside from the dual battery kit, you'll need a few other parts to complete this job, including a second battery, and the hardware to house that second battery.
+Watch the video above and follow the steps below to do a Kawasaki Mule Pro-FXT dual battery upgrade.

-Tools and Parts Needed - Kawasaki Mule Dual Battery Installation
+Tools and Parts - Kawasaki Mule Dual Battery Installation

 - Ratchet and extensions